Alejogb1/job-board/blog-data/why-isnt-a-scrollview-with-a-layout-included-scrollable.md

 id: "why-isnt-a-scrollview-with-a-layout-included-scrollable"
 ---

-Let's tackle this head-on; I've seen this scenario pop up more times than I care to count during my years developing front-end interfaces.
+head-on; I've seen this scenario pop up more times than I care to count during my years developing front-end interfaces.
 It’s a deceptively simple problem – why isn't my darn `ScrollView` scrolling even though it contains a perfectly laid out set of child elements?
 Typically, this isn't a bug in the framework itself, but rather a misunderstanding of how layout and scrolling mechanics interact within its system.

 Essentially, the issue stems from the `ScrollView`'s dependence on its child's measured size.
 It needs to know the total content size – both width and height, depending on the scroll direction – before it can effectively enable scrolling.
 If the `ScrollView`’s child’s layout doesn’t inform the `ScrollView` about its full extent, then the `ScrollView` will have nothing to scroll over.
 It assumes the child’s dimensions are limited to what's visible, or it might be collapsing due to conflicting layout constraints, often resulting in no scrollable area being detected.